robinrocks/ugrok/README.md

 ## Install manually from source

-The extensions' directory is located at: $HOME/.local/share/ulauncher/extensions
+The extensions directory is located at: $HOME/.local/share/ulauncher/extensions

-Go to that location, and while being inside, just git clone this repository.
+Go to that location, and while being inside, git clone this repository.